david419kr/novelai-diffusion-image-fullscreen-overlay/README.md

-# NovelAI QOL Mods
+# NovelAI Image Fullscreen Overlay

-NovelAI QOL Mods is a Chrome extension designed to enhance your NovelAI Diffusion experience with two major quality-of-life improvements: Infinite Generation and a Fullscreen Image Viewer.
+NovelAI QOL Mods is a Chrome extension designed to enhance your NovelAI Diffusion experience with a small quality-of-life improvement: Fullscreen Image Viewer.
 Also works nice with mobile browsers that support .crx extension.(Tested on kiwi, Quetta, Meses browser)

-## Features
+## Feature

-### Infinite Generation
-- **Automated Generation:** Continuously triggers the image generation.
-- **Toggle Control:** Switch infinite generation mode on or off with the dedicated "∞ Gen" button.

 ### Fullscreen Image Viewer
 - **Clickable Images:** Launch a fullscreen overlay by clicking on image.